Claughaun GAA

+Name

 The Irish name 'Clochán' is said to mean 'the place of the stepping stones', which referred to a small stream that flowed where the modern day Dublin Road lies, at Clare Street.
-Claughaun have contributed many notable players to various representative sides, in both codes.

-Claughaun is a successful club and once again has significant talent.
-They have had the greatest history in Limerick.

 Hurling

 The club won its first Limerick Senior Hurling Championship in 1914, and went on the claim the title again in 1915, 1916, 1918 and 1926.
 In all Claughaun have won the SHC on ten occasions, the most recent title coming in 1986.

-They also won their most recent IHC Final against South Liberties GAA in 2006.
+They also won the IHC Final against South Liberties GAA in 2006.